Amid grief, manhunt in Miami continues for 3 shooters

 That anguish was reinforced Monday by a grieving father who interrupted a news conference just as the Miami-Dade Police Department's director, Alfredo “Freddy” Ramirez III, was decrying the weekend's gun violence and appealing for the community's help in tracking down the shooters.

-“You killed my kid with no reason,” the distraught man yelled out, as he was escorted away from cameras.
-Police would later confirm that the man's son was one of two 26-year-old men who were gunned down outside the banquet hall that was hosting a rap concert.
+“You killed my kid with no reason,” the distraught man yelled out as he was escorted away from cameras.
+Police would later confirm that the man, Clayton Dillard, is the father of one of two 26-year-old men who were gunned down outside the banquet hall that was hosting a rap concert.

 “That is the pain that you see.
 That is the pain that affects our community right there before you,” Ramirez said.